-- 1. The Code of Corporate Governance identifies the role of the Chief Finance Officer.
-As the adviser to the Police and Crime Commissioner there is a statutory responsibility to manage the Commissioner's financial affairs as set out in sections 112 and 114 of the Local Government Finance Act 1988, and the Accounts and Audit Regulations 2015 (as amended). - 2.
+- manage the Commissioner's financial affairs as set out in sections 112 and 114 of the Local Government Finance Act 1988, and the Accounts and Audit Regulations 2015 (as amended). - 2.
 After consultation with the Commissioner and the Chief Constable, to determine - a. sums to be paid from the Police Property Fund towards charitable purposes; - b. pursuant to regulation 7 Police (Property) Regulations 1997 the question of whether property to which the Regulations apply should be retained for police purposes - 3.
 In accordance with the requirements of Financial Regulations to vire or move money or budgets between budget headings. - 4.
 Approve the arrangements for the treasury management function, including the day to day management, the production of the treasury management strategy, and supporting policies and procedures. - 5.
-Approve the arrangements for securing and preparing the PCC's accounts, and seek assurances that there are appropriate arrangements in place for the preparation of the CC's accounts. - 6.
+Approve the arrangements for securing and preparing the Commissioner's accounts, and seek assurances that there are appropriate arrangements in place for the preparation of the CC's accounts. - 6.
 Seek assurances that there are appropriate arrangements in place within the force for its financial management. - 7.
 Responsible for all banking arrangements, together with creating, closing or authorising all bank accounts. - 8.
-Day to day financial management of all income received by the PCC, and the entire budget not provided to the Chief Constable. - 9.
-To accept on behalf of the PCC any lawful grant awarded to the PCC to achieve the aims and objectives of the PCC. - 10.
+Day to day financial management of all income received by the Commissioner, and the entire budget not provided to the Chief Constable. - 9.
+To accept on behalf of the Commissioner any lawful grant awarded to the Commissioner to achieve the aims and objectives of the Commissioner. - 10.
 Commit expenditure within the approved budget to meet the policies and objectives agreed with the Commissioner. - 11.
-To approve the writing off of any debt due to the PCC. - 12.
-Manage grants awarded by the PCC. - 13.
-Responsible for investing and borrowing money, as necessary, in line with the treasury management strategy.

-- 14. Authorise payments, without having to get approval and regardless of whether or not provision has been made in the revenue budget in relation to: - a.
+To approve the writing off of any debt due to the Commissioner. - 12.
+Manage grants awarded by the Commissioner. - 13.
+Responsible for investing and borrowing money, as necessary, in line with the treasury management strategy. - 14.
+Authorise payments, without having to get approval and regardless of whether or not provision has been made in the revenue budget in relation to: - a.
 Payments we have to make by law - b.
 Payments ordered by the court - c.
-Payments due under any agreement entered into by the PCC. - 15.
+Payments due under any agreement entered into by the Commissioner. - 15.
 Act as 'Money Laundering Reporting Officer' under the Proceeds of Crime Act 2002 and Money Laundering Regulations 2003. - 16.
-Sign cheques of behalf of the PCC. - 17.
-Determine when assets are surplus to requirements or obsolete and arrange for disposal in line with financial regulations. - 18.
-To exercise responsibility for the corporate budget allocated to the Office of the Police & Crime Commissioner, provided that such responsibility shall be exercised in accordance with the law and with the Financial and Contract Regulations and any relevant statutory guidance and codes of practice - 19.
-Delete organisations from the list of organisations approved for the investment of monies by the PCC
+Sign cheques of behalf of the Commissioner.

+- 17. Determine when assets are surplus to requirements or obsolete and arrange for disposal in line with financial regulations. - 18.
+To exercise responsibility for the budget allocated to the Office of the Police, Fire & Crime Commissioner, provided that such responsibility shall be exercised in accordance with the law and with the Financial and Contract Regulations and any relevant statutory guidance and codes of practice - 19.
+Delete organisations from the list of organisations approved for the investment of monies by the Commissioner.